Translated by Lester Somera

 Bath Culture In Japan: What Every Visitor Should Know Ahead Of Time

-Taking a bath may sound like an everyday occurrence, but in Japan there are several important rules to follow when visiting a hot spring, public bath, or even soaking in the tub at home.
-Read on to learn more about rules, necessities, and more!
+Taking a bath may sound like an everyday occurrence, but in Japan, there are rules to follow at onsen (hot springs), public baths, or even when soaking in the tub at home.
+Read on to learn more about rules, what to wear and bring, and more!

 Written by Mayo Nomura

 Bathing Manners in Japan - Enjoy Hot Springs and Public Baths

 While showers are a necessary part of everyday life, the Japanese don’t just take showers, they love soaking in bathtubs.
 Most Japanese think of the bathtub as the place to wash away their daily fatigue, so they typically take baths at night, before going to bed.

 Everyone can experience this part of Japanese culture by dipping into onsen (hot springs) and public baths.
 This article is a guide to how to bathe properly and have a relaxed time; continue reading for bathing tips, what to bring to the onsen, and more.

 The public bathhouse (sento) and the hot spring baths (onsen) are essential parts of the Japanese bathing culture.

 Japan is home to many volcanoes, which is why there are more than 20,000 onsen facilities located across the country.
 While there are onsens in Tokyo, if you head to more rural areas, you will discover many more onsens, as well as onsen towns where traditional Japanese inns are gathered in abundance.